Pecan Pie Bread Pudding Recipe (Easy Southern Dessert)

 The full recipe with ingredient amounts and instructions is at the bottom of this post.
 You can save a tree and save the recipe to your personal and private recipe box right here on Call Me PMc.
 This way you’ll never misplace it.

-• day-old French bread
+• day-old Brioche, challah, French bread, and sourdough bread

 • milk